mathworks/FPGA-Adaptive-Beamforming-and-Radar-Examples/mvdr_demo/README.md

 to the same angle.
 Measurements from the MVDR optimized weights are read back from the device to show the beamforming response and how nulls are placed to minimize interference.

+##### Build the demo #####

+To rebuild the bitstream from scratch, follow these instructions.

+1. Open "TxSteering_RxMVDR_4x4_HDL_IQ.slx"

+2. Right-click on the "DUT" subsystem, then click HDL Code → HDL Workflow Advisor

+3. In the HDL Workflow Advisor, right-click on step 4.3, then click "Run to selected task".
+  For more details on the individual steps of HDLWFA, please see this [example](https://www.mathworks.com/help/releases/R2021b/supportpkg/xilinxrfsocdevices/ug/DACAndADCLoopbackDataCaptureExample.html).

+4. Wait for the Vivado command window to show that bitstream generation has finished.

+5. Run provided utility function to program the board:

+  NOTE: You must use this to program the board instead of HDL WFA step 4.4.

+   `>> program_board`

+6. Proceed from step 4 in the Demo instructions.

-##### ADC/DAC Loopback Wiring Details: #####
+##### ADC/DAC Loopback Wiring Details #####

-To loop back the 4 DAC and ADC channels with the XM500 board you will need to make the following connections
+To loop back the 4 DAC and ADC channels with the XM500 board you will need to make the following connections:

 <img src = "xm500_wiring.png" width="400">

-Because these connections are differential, you will need SMA DC Blockers
+Because these connections are differential, you will need SMA DC Blocks.

 Connection details:
 - RFMC_ADC_04 connects to RFMC_DAC_00